 Optional: watch the sunset at Ha Pak Nai

 If you google the best sunsets in Hong Kong, you will see Ha Pak Nai has one of the best spots.
 And indeed, Ha Pak Nai is the optimal place on the west coast of the New Territories.

 Although I don’t think the beach itself is that nice and parts of the coast is mostly a mud flat area, I think it is still worth checking out.
 Just make sure you get there before the sun set as many others will do the same.

 You can walk to the closest beach to watch the sunset by following the road beside the convenience store (see location), next to the minibus stop.
 Or you have to walk along the main road to Ap Chai Wan Seaside (see location).
 It is a 20-minute walk, but it is a nicer beach.

 And if you are brave enough to watch the sunset in Ha Pak Nai on the weekend, be prepared for a long wait for the minibus going back to the city.

-Will you visit the canyons of Pineapple Mountain the next time you are visiting Hong Kong?
+Will you visit the grand canyons of Pineapple Mountain in Hong Kong?

 I hope so because the natural landscape is simply out of this world!
 And who knew that a metropolis like Hong Kong has such beautiful natural scenery?
 Plus, this is one of the most unusual and easy hiking trails in HK that only locals know about.
 Definitely, a must-do if you love to hike.